 - Jojoba oil – Technically a wax, jojoba oil closely mimics skin’s sebum.
 It’s moisturizing, antifungal, antibacterial, anti-inflammatory, and more.

-- Fresh avocado – Mashed avocado has much of the same benefits as avocado oil.
+- Fresh avocado – Mashed avocado has many of the same benefits as avocado oil.
 It’s moisturizing and restoring to the scalp.

 - Apple cider vinegar – Helps with dandruff and yeast overgrowth.
 Too much can be irritating to more sensitive skin though.